 Oh, now I have your full attention, don’t I?
 Hello white and blue belts, welcome to the manual for grappling with more experienced training partners.
 Or, in your case, just training partners.
 Jokes aside, there’s always going to be someone with more experience in Jiu-Jitsu than you.
 That doesn’t mean that you shouldn’t train with those people, though.
 It also doesn’t mean you should get beat up and smashed every time you face them. there are some things you can do, say and communicate that will make these rolls a lot more meaningful to both you, and your more experienced BJJ training partner.

 Training partners can sometimes make life miserable for you in the gym.
-We’ve all had that one training partner that either destroys us technically, physically, mentally or all of the above.
-That’s how you grow in BJJ, and even if you’re aware of it, you’re not thinking much about growth when you’re squealing form the wrong side of a cradle.
+We’ve all had that one training partner that either destroys us technically, physically, mentally, or all of the above.
+That’s how you grow in BJJ, and even if you’re aware of it, you’re not thinking much about growth when you’re squealing from the wrong side of a cradle.
 And that’s before I even mention black belts and all the “superpowers” they possess.
 Rolling with more experienced BJJ Training Partners doesn’t have to be a hassle, though, if you know how to approach them and the roll itself.

 How To Train With Experienced BJJ Training Partners (And Not Feel Like Crap)

 Before we go into the how and why of training with higher-level BJJ training partners, it would be prudent to try and understand how they approach things in general.
 For one, most upper belts won’t be on a mission to kill you or torture you, unless you present yourself in a way that they seem deserving of such actions.
 The thing to understand about upper, and especially black belts, is that they roll based on experience rather than a set of techniques.
 In other words, they don’t go in a roll with expectations of what they will do.
-They just let things play out an adopt any situation that arises.
+They just let things play out and adopt any situation that arises.

 Higher belts have their own styles and work on their own things.
 If you end up rolling with a BJJ training partner that is currently developing some evil-type thing, like the dreaded heel hook or wristlocks, you’ll be in a world of pain regardless of how you approach them.
 The key here is not taking things personally and trying to learn even if you get tapped 15 times in a round.
 Most experienced grapplers focus on just one or two aspects of BJJ for the most part, rolling quite freely until they get there.

 Which brings us to the things you are doing that might prompt different responses from more experienced BJJ training partners.
 In most cases, expect higher belts to adapt to you, regretless of what they’re working on.
-If you roll as if you’ve never rolled before, though, just because they’re more experienced than you. you’re just prodding the beast.
+If you roll as if you’ve never rolled before, though, just because they’re more experienced than you, you’re just prodding the beast.
 For the most part, how a roll with a more experienced training partner goes has to do more with the lower-ranked person, rather than the higher belt.

 Let’s face it, we’ve all thought “I’ll get that higher belt today” once or twice in our BJJ journey.
 Well, speaking from the other side now, guess what? the higher belts know what you’re about to do.
 They can sense it, and, as you know it won’t bide well for you.
 Your body language says more than you think.
 Looking to get a piece of someone in training is never smart, but it is something lower belts try to do.
 A very common scenario is for the white or blue belt competitor to look and get a piece of that high brown belt, trying to prove how good they are.